-Simply attach small magnets onto the Electric Paint, or other conductive surfaces – you can do this using the paint itself or a stronger adhesive – then use another set of magnets to connect the Touch Board or Pi Cap through the electrodes to that interface.
+Simply attach small magnets onto the Electric Paint, or other conductive surfaces – you can do this using the paint itself or a stronger adhesive – then use another set of magnets to connect the Touch Board through the electrodes to that interface.
 This is a great application for walls or other flat surfaces.

 Step 5 Ring terminals